 DIY can work for small sites with minimal URL changes.
 If you have a large site, paid traffic, or SEO-driven revenue, a website migration service is worth it.
 The cost of a botched migration is almost always higher than the service fee.

-Post-migration checks that matter
+Post-migration checks that still matter after day 14

 After launch, keep a close eye on: